ARM-software/open-iot-sdk/lib/AWS/ota/ota_pal_psa/README.md

 [TF-M](https://git.trustedfirmware.org/TF-M/trusted-firmware-m.git/) is a PSA implementation.
 It implements the PSA Firmware Framework API and developer API such as Secure Storage, Cryptography, Initial Attestation, etc. Refer to [PSA website](https://developer.arm.com/architectures/security-architectures/platform-security-architecture) for more details.

-This version of FreeRTOS OTA PAL is supported by TF-M [v1.4.0](https://git.trustedfirmware.org/TF-M/trusted-firmware-m.git/tag/?h=TF-Mv1.4.0) & [v1.5.0](https://git.trustedfirmware.org/TF-M/trusted-firmware-m.git/tag/?h=TF-Mv1.5.0).
+The latest version of FreeRTOS OTA PAL is supported by TF-M [v1.7.0](https://tf-m-user-guide.trustedfirmware.org/releases/index.html).

 Please follow the [Build instructions](https://tf-m-user-guide.trustedfirmware.org/docs/technical_references/instructions/tfm_build_instruction.html) of TF-M to build the secure side image for your platform.